Ansatz7/ME5418-parking-demo/README.md

 ### Quick Start

-The default workflow uses `pip install -e .` so graders can get the demo running in minutes.
+The default workflow uses `pip install -e .` so users can get the demo running in minutes.
 An optional `environment.yml` is provided for those who prefer Conda/Mamba.

 #### Environment Setup